IrvanPrama/front-end/README.md

-# front-end
+# Javascript Hacktive8
-this repo contain all my noobe fron-end
+this repo contain all of my first Javascript mini project for course Hacktive8